 However, deleting a Location isn’t so simple if there are Items (Asset, Asset Stock or Inventory) attached to it.
 When you try to delete such a Location, the software generates the following error message:

 To successfully delete the Location, you first need to either delete the Items or move them to another Location.
-When you click on the particular Location, you can see the Items present there at the bottom of the page.
+When you click on the particular Location, you can see the Items present there from a tab at the top of the page.

-In the scenario above, our Dell Inspiron 15 Charger is located in Cabinet 1.
-To move this Asset to another Location, click on Items → Asset Name → Edit and choose a different Location.
+In the scenario above, our Lasik Machines are located at San Francisco Medical Practitioners.
+To move these Assets to another Location, click on Items → Asset Name → Edit and choose a different Location.

 You can also simply remove the Location for the time being if you don’t wish to assign the Asset a Location right away.
 If you wish to delete the Asset, then click on Asset Name → Delete instead.

 Once all Items have been removed, simply head to Items –> Locations, select the concerned Location and hit ‘Delete’!
 This will delete the Location without prompting an error.

 You can print labels for Items associated with a Location from the Location details page.
 To do this, go to Items → Locations → Select a Location.

 Here, at the bottom, you’ll see Items’ tabs belonging to this Location.